 Course content / topics

-We will cover both supervised algorithms (i.e. which try to learn an association between inputs and desired outputs) as well as unsupervised algorithms (which try to build up an internal model from inputs alone).
-The “supervised” learning component of the course will include various linear and nonlinear regression algorithms as well as linear discriminants, logistic regression and nonlinear classification algorithms.The “unsupervised” learning component of the course will include fundamental concepts and algorithms of dimensionality reduction, blind source separation, and clustering.
+We will cover only supervised algorithms which try to learn an association between inputs and desired outputs (unsupervised algorithms are covered in the Machine Learning II course).
+This will include linear and nonlinear regression algorithms as well as linear discriminants, logistic regression, nonlinear classification algorithms and neural networks.

 Course Schedule & Topics

 Students should have a basic knowledge of linear algebra and probability theory.
-The exercise-sheets will involve some matlab-programming, so a basic familiarity with matlab would be advantageous.
+Some exercise-sheets will involve programming.
+Preferred languages are Python or R. Matlab is OK but discouraged.